yunseok/stupid-scripts/README.md

 ## WakeUpAlan

-I always forget to take my pills when I wake up, so I made a script to detect when I wake up and play an audio recorded by my girlfriend that tells me to take my pills.
+I always forget to take my pills when I wake up, so it just play an audio of my girlfriend that tells me to take my pills when I wake up...

 ## ScottThots